wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 the network card, the disk, the network, the operating system's kernel data structures.
-One hardware resource for which program tasks that run on different cores almost always compete is the memory hierarchy, e.g., the L3 cache and the memory bus (we refer you to computer architecture textbooks for details on the memory hierarchy).
+One hardware resource for which program tasks that run on different cores almost always compete is the memory hierarchy, e.g., the L3 cache and the memory bus (we refer you to Computer Architecture [textbooks](/textbooks) for details on the memory hierarchy).
 The memory hierarchy is thus a notorious culprit for loss of parallel efficiency loss.

 In this module, we make the simplifying assumptions that program tasks